ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 --- abstract

-A network incident refers to an unexpected interruption of a network service, degradation of a network service quality, or sub-health of a network service.
-Different data sources including alarms, metrics, and other anomaly information can be aggregated into a few of network incidents through data correlation analysis and the service impact analysis.

 This document defines a YANG Module for the network incident lifecycle management.
-This YANG module is meant to provide a standard way to report, diagnose, and help resolve network incidents for the sake of network service health and probable cause analysis.
+This YANG module is meant to provide a standard way to report, diagnose, and help reduce troubleshooting tickets and resolve network incidents for the sake of network service health and probable cause analysis.

 --- middle